 Israel for His special treasure.

 a.
-For the LORD is good: In listing reasons why Yahweh should be praised, the Psalmist began with the simple declaration of God’s goodness.
-This idea is presented many times in the Bible (Psalm 73:1 and 143:10; Mark 10:18).
+For the LORD is good: In listing reasons why Yahweh should be praised, the psalmist began with the simple declaration of God’s goodness.
+This idea is presented many times in the Bible (as in Psalm 73:1 and 143:10; Mark 10:18).

 i.
 “Do not only magnify the Lord because he is God; but study his character and his doings, and thus render intelligent, appreciative praise.”
 (Spurgeon)

 ii.
 “It is impossible to keep the reasons for praise out of the summons to praise.”
 (Maclaren)